Pandora DiamondsUSD 550

-While we can’t compare 1:1 since Pandora’s designs are arguably worth more than the standard ones that Clean Origin or James Allen sells, it’s still a decent proxy comparison.
+While we can’t compare 1:1 since Pandora’s designs are arguably worth more than the standard ones that others sell.
+But it’s still a decent proxy comparison.

 The cost at Clean Origin for similar a 1-carat diamond ring with the same diamond grades is between $1,050 and $1.250.
 At Pandora Diamonds, the current price is $1,775.
 And that’s a bit of a jump.
 Ritani, another price leader, similarly comes in around $1,050 for a pair of earrings and an even lower $1,200 for the 1-carat ring.